Hampshire Hikes & Historical Sites

-This is a Grade 6 walking holiday with challenging walks through beautiful scenery set against the stunning back drop of Mt Etna.
+This is a Grade 6 walking holiday with challenging walks through beautiful scenery set against the stunning back drop of Mount Etna.
 Expect to walk on mountain paths, farm tracks, through ancient villages and lovely rural scenery.
 Walks will be full days with ascents and descents of 450-1000m.
 We will be walking between 8-12 miles a day.
 The hotels superb location allows us to explore some remote walking paths, and sometimes we can walk to the start of the walk from our hotel!
 We will use local hired transport where required to enjoy the most varied walking programme.
-Please see below for details of individual walks
+The maximum altitude reached on this holiday is 2055m.

 Local Transport Costs